f3d-app/f3d/CONTRIBUTING.md

 Make sure to check the results for yourself, and ask for help if needed.

 F3D continuous integration will also check the coverage as it is a good way to evaluate if new features are being tested or not.
-When adding code to F3D, always to to cover it by adding/modifying [tests](doc/dev/TESTING.md).
+When adding code to F3D, always try to cover it by adding/modifying [tests](doc/dev/TESTING.md).

 F3D continuous integration also check formatting using clang-format and will inform you if changes needs to be made.
 However, some [formatting rules](doc/dev/CODING_STYLE.md) are not enforced by clang-format and will be checked during the review process.